Installation from wheel

 Skipping this step will install the latest versions of all dependencies instead.
 While this might work fine, there is no way for us to guarantee this.
 If you run into trouble when trying to run Sympathy in custom environment you can try to downgrade packages.
 Again, to be completely certain of using supported versions, install the requirements as detailed above before installing Sympathy.

-With the desired python environment active, run the following to install Sympathy (replace <version> with the version that you have downloaded):
+With the desired python environment active, run the following to install Sympathy (replace <sympathy-filename> with the filename of your wheel file):

 pip install <sympathy-filename>.whl